Backpacking Stoves: How to Choose

 |"Gourmet" camp cooking||Any model with flame control and a stable base|

 Some backpackers want a stove that boils water rapidly for rehydrating freeze-dried meals or melting snow for water.
 Others want a stove that offers more precise simmering control for gourmet-style cooking.

-Some general boiling and simmering guidance from REI’s product-buying team:
+Some general boiling and simmering guidance: